julielouie/macbook-pro-16/README.md

     npm run dev
     ```

-6. Once started you can view the application by opening http://localhost:3000 in your browser.
+6. Once started, you can view the application by opening http://localhost:3000 in your browser.